aderbalfarias/core-app/README.md

 # Core App

-Repository base for api using .net core and entity framework core
+Template for apis using the latest features of .net core